Kościuszko & Pułaski: Leading American Patriots Towards Liberty

 Leading American Patriots Towards Liberty, Pulaski Day Parade, photo: Art Pix St / East News, full_pulawski_parada_east_news__770.jpg

 As the United States prepares to celebrate its Independence Day on July 4th, the names of revered patriots and defenders of liberty will be at the forefront of people’s minds.
 George Washington, Thomas Jefferson, Benjamin Franklin… Tadeusz Kościuszko?
 Kazimierz Pułaski?
-Here we remember these two extraordinary Poles who risked their lives under the banner of freedom, both in Poland and America.
+Here, we remember two extraordinary Poles who risked their lives under the banner of freedom, both in Poland and the US.

 As pure a son of liberty, as I have ever known…

 Thomas Jefferson’s description of Tadeusz Kościuszko (Thaddeus Kosciusko) could not be more accurate, as the Polish military leader dedicated his life to the cause of freedom – leading struggles in both the United States and his Polish homeland.

 Kościuszko was born in 1746 in the Polish-Lithuanian Commonwealth (today's Merechevschina, Belarus).
 He attended the Royal Military Academy in Warsaw and went on to train in France.
 A gifted military strategist and passionate supporter of freedom, having heard about the American struggle for independence, Kościuszko decided to travel to the United States and do what he could to aid the Continental Army in their struggle.
 He arrived in Philadelphia in 1776 and was appointed colonel of engineers by the Continental Congress.

 What Is the Correct Pronunciation of Kościuszko?
 And Is There One?